Argel-Tal/PBI-Jira/PowerBI/PowerBI publishing guide.md

         -

-## 01 For initial development
+## 01 Initial development
+##### Develop reports in the desktop client, not on the portal.
+1. __Create a Branch for your project / change.__
+    This should be named `JIRA-DA-XX` if it's referencing a JIRA ticket, where XX is the Data Analyst (DA) ticket ID number.

-__Develop reports in the desktop client, not on the portal.__ Create a pbix file you work in and save it locally before it's uploaded to the portal.
-As you're developing, at milestones export the file as a template, into a version controlled folder pulling from this Repo, so we can make annoated changes and rollback to a previous version if we have a problem with the report.
+0. __Create/open a Power BI Project `.pbip` file which you develop in inside the cloned instance of this Repo.__
+    Doing so will mean your work can be saved and commit with annoated changes, and allows us to rollback to a previous version if we have a problem with the report.
+    - As `.pbip` Project files are a "Preview feature" they can't be directly published to the PBI Service.

-__Once your pbix file is ready for testing in the portal, please publish it to the `Dev/UAT Workspace`.__ If you don't have access please request it.
+0. __Once your `.pbip` file is ready for testing in the portal, please publish it to a `Dev/UAT Workspace`.__
     Don't publish to your personal workspace as it makes it more difficult to share development and if you leave all the reports will have to be downloaded from your workspace and republished to somewhere else.
+    - To publish a `.pbip` file, you need to save it as a standard `.pbix` type file (until `.pbip`'s leave preview) first.
+This can be anywhere, as no work will be done in this file, it's only used for pressing the "Publish" button.
+I (JM) recommend you regularlly delete these, so you don't have versions from other branches hanging around

-You can share the report/data set from within the Dev workspace to others for testing.
-In general, only devs should have overall access to the dev workspace (_it would be nice that we can assume publishing to dev will not automatically give non-devs access to the report so we should keep permissions granular in the dev site - users only get direct access to the report/dataset/dashboard_).
+    You can share the report/data set from within the MH4L Dev workspace to others for testing.
+    - In general, only devs should have overall access to the dev workspace, and directly to reports/datasets.
+    - Report users should be granted access to the specific reports uploaded into Dev workspace via the Dev app.

 ## 02 Data sources - using the gateway